5. Interacting with 3D objects

 Note: You might notice that some of the objects are off-center, such as the objects in the image above.
 This is because prefabs or objects may have child objects that are not aligned.
 Feel free to make any necessary adjustments to object positions or child object positions to achieve a well-aligned grid.

 Manipulating 3D Objects

 - Add the ability to manipulate a cube.
-To add the ability to manipulate 3D objects you must do the following:
+To add the ability to manipulate 3D objects, do the following:

-- Select the 3D object you want to manipulate in your hierarchy (in this example, one of your cubes).
+- Select the 3D object you want to manipulate in your hierarchy, i.e., one of your cubes.

-The manipulation handler is a component that will allow you to adjust settings for how objects behave when being manipulated.
-This includes rotation, scaling, moving, and constraining movement on certain axes.
+The manipulation handler is a component that lets you adjust settings for how objects behave when manipulated.
+This includes rotation, scaling, moving, and constraining movement on a specific axis.

 - Change the color of each cube so that we can differentiate between them.